Profile

 Alex regularly acts for requesting judicial authorities and requested persons, both in Extradition Hearings at Westminster Magistrates’ Court, and in appeals to the High Court.
 He also advises individuals subject to INTERPOL Red Notices and has acted for the CPS in import extradition requests.

 Alex takes instructions on public law cases, particularly those with a link to criminal law.
-He has previously acted as disclosure junior in a high-profile Judicial Review relating to prisoner categorisation (led by Victoria Ailes and James Eadie QC).
-He also has experience acting on behalf of prisoners in relation to their parole board hearings and linked judicial review applications.
-He has previously worked on ECtHR cases and a judicial review arising out of an SFO investigation.
+He acted as second junior for the Secretary of State in a high-profile Judicial Review relating to prisoner categorisation and has experience acting on behalf of prisoners in relation to their parole board hearings and linked judicial review applications.
+He has worked on ECtHR cases and a judicial review arising out of an SFO investigation.

-Alex is regularly instructed by the Foreign, Commonwealth and Development Office (“FCDO”) to advise on the imposition of sanctions under the UK’s autonomous Sanctions and Anti-Money Laundering Act 2018 regimes.
-He has also advised an international charity pro bono on the impact of UK sanctions law on their activities.
+Alex has advised the Foreign, Commonwealth and Development Office (“FCDO”) on the imposition of sanctions under the UK’s autonomous Sanctions and Anti-Money Laundering Act 2018 regimes.
+He also advised an international charity pro bono on the impact of UK sanctions law on their activities.

-Alex acts pro bono (for Bail for Immigration Detainees) in applications for bail for those in immigration detention.
-He also takes pro bono instructions from Advocate (formerly the Bar Pro Bono Unit), including proceeds of crime and regulatory work.
-He recently acted in a 3-day hearing before the Medical Practitioners Tribunal, on behalf of a doctor who was a serving prisoner.
+Alex has acted pro bono in applications for bail for those in immigration detention.
+He also takes pro bono instructions from Advocate, including proceeds of crime and regulatory work.
+He accepts pro bono instructions to represent families in inquest proceedings.

 Will Hays & Alex du Sautoy (2020) ‘Criminal Justice in the Time of a Pandemic’, Judicial Review, 25:2, 133-150